sashuu69/iot-water-level-indicator/README.md

    2. main-board-module: contains code for Raspberry Pi Zero W.
    3. tank-module: contains embedded C code for Atmega328p.
 This micro-controller will be placed at water Tank.
    4. valve-switching-module: conatins embedded C code for ATmega328p.
 This micro-controller will be placed at the main pipeline junction.
+6. diagnostics: code to test each sensors used in the project.